ronakjindal10/c2uphotographer1/README.md

 Pending:
 ~~1.
 Sony app creates new folders abruptly for new photos.
 Need to scan all child folders for new photos to make this work reliably with Sony cameras.~~
-2. Upload photos one at a time instead of multiple at once.
-Since mobile internet bandwidth is limited, trying to upload multiple photos at once may lead to timeout for all requests.
+~~2.
+Upload photos one at a time instead of multiple at once.
+Since mobile internet bandwidth is limited, trying to upload multiple photos at once may lead to timeout for all requests.~~
 2. Implement autoscroll as per logs
 ~~3.
 Allow scrolling the app~~
 ~~3.
 Colour coding on logs: red for errors~~